endang-ismaya/bmkginfo/README.md

 # BMKGINFO

-BMKGINFO is a Python library for getting information about latest earth quake and wheather forecast in Indonesia
+BMKGINFO is a Python library for getting information about latest earth quake and wheather forecast in Indonesia base on BMKG | Meteorological, Climatological, and Geophysical Agency Website.

 ## Installation